astropy/astropy-APEs/APE24.rst

 status: Discussion

-..
-NOTE: Most of this stuff is from https://docs.google.com/document/d/1hIl3y6nrcepv-tKKQLVB4u0a3fXACQ1Qrg0Y6VrJykg/view
+.. note: This APE is derived from brainstorming and discussions in https://docs.google.com/document/d/1hIl3y6nrcepv-tKKQLVB4u0a3fXACQ1Qrg0Y6VrJykg/view

 Abstract
 ========

-Since the early days of the Astropy Project, we had recognized the need to accommodate and developed an internal process for acknowledging `Astropy Affiliated Packages`_ (hereafter, for brevity, Affiliated) – packages that are developed outside of the core package, but interoperate with it and are extending its functionality.
+Since the early days of the Astropy Project, we had recognized the need to accommodate and develop an internal process for acknowledging `Astropy Affiliated Packages`_ (hereafter, for brevity, Affiliated) – packages that are developed outside of the core package, but interoperate with it and are extending its functionality.